eccenca/documentation.eccenca.com/docs/deploy-and-configure/installation/scenario-single-node-cloud-installation/index.md

 - ssh access to a server instance (Debian 11) with a public IP address
 - A resolvable domain name to this server
 - Terminal with ssh client installed locally
-- An eccenca partner account for the docker registry as well as the release artifact area
+- An eccenca partner account for the docker registry and the release artifact area

 ## Server Provisioning